-All of this ominously unfolds under the watchful eye of ‘Dead Papa Toothwort’, named after a rare breed of flowering plant which feasts on other plants because it has no chlorophyll of its own.
-In this novel, like the reader, Toothwort also seems to feed off the fragments of village life.
+All of this ominously unfolds under the watchful eye of ‘Dead Papa Toothwort’, named after a rare breed of tree which feasts on other plants because it has no chlorophyll of its own.
+In this novel, like the reader, Toothwort also seems to feed off the fragments of village life as they wander across the page.
 However, it is the colourful life of Lanny, full of ‘bean-plant grace’, that Toothwort takes a special interest in.
 The formal inventiveness of the novel captures the unbounded ingenuity of the unusual child it revolves around.
-Like the parasitic toothwort, the plot thickens and flourishes.
+Like the tree the plot thickens.

-Under mounting pressure, the village community begins to reveal the cracks beneath this idyllic country life.
-Suspicion and accusations take hold, the police and the national newspapers become involved.
-Suddenly, the quiet village is thrust onto the centre stage of contemporary Britain.
+Under mounting pressure, the village community begins to reveal the cracks of idyllic country life.
+Suspicion and accusation take hold, the police and the national newspapers become involved.
+Suddenly, the quiet village is thrust centre stage of contemporary Britain.
 Voices become louder, beginning to overcrowd each other quite literally on the page.
-Then, like any other good folk tale, Porter ends with a satisfying and moralising ending.
+Then, like any good folk tale Porter ends with a satisfying and moralising ending.
 What we are ultimately left with is hope through this powerful example of the mythic force of writing.